Dharmendrastm/Cybersecurity_common_questions/README.md

 **TCP**
 --It stands for Transmission Control Protocol.

--- It is a connection oriented protocol.
+--It is a connection oriented protocol.

 --Acknowledgement is received.

 --TCP is compratively slower than UDP.

--- TCP is used by HTTP, HTTPS, FTP, SMTP and telent.
+--TCP is used by HTTP, HTTPS, FTP, SMTP and telent.

 **UDP**